 Does it help to eat properly?
 Sure does.
 But how much of this sport is genetic?

-In fact, there should be a pro distance league of some sort, where runners brave the elements, run courses all over the world and perhaps run through dirt and sand.
+In fact, there should be a pro-distance league of some sort, where runners brave the elements, run courses all over the world and perhaps run through dirt and sand.
 Chess and distance running have long been overshadowed by other sports, somewhat unfairly, in my opinion.

 I’m straying off topic, but let’s get back to the point….
 “Why is the 1 mile run so important?
 And what is the significance of it, in this year’s Olympic Games?”

-Since that time, most High School’s today… have 1-2 kids… that can run under 5 minutes and a few are even near World Record times.
-We’re talking about 4’45, 4’30 and even 4’05, or 4’15, in some rare cases…. and in 2001, Alan Webb even broke 4 minutes, in High School.
+In fact, since that time… most High School’s today… have 1-2 kids that can run under 5 minutes in the mile and a few are even near World Record pace.
+We’re talking about 4’45, 4’30 and 4’15 mile times, even 4’05 in some rare cases…. and in 2001, Alan Webb broke 4 minutes, in High School.

 Anyway; long story short…… it’s a field where the science of it has become shrouded in recent history and the standards are continuing to evolve.

-And maybe I’m naive….. but for reasons unknown… this sport doesn’t get the recognition that it deserves.
-Maybe our society stands to lose some sort of, “work ethic,” by teaching our citizens to push their minds and bodies to their limits through cardiovascular exercises, but we don’t talk about the cardiovascular limits of the human body nearly enough, in today’s day and age…….
+And maybe I’m naive….. but for reasons unknown… this sport doesn’t get the recognition that it deserves, in terms of EVOLUTION.
+Maybe our society stands to lose some sort of, “work ethic,” by teaching our citizens to push their minds and bodies to the limits, in this case through cardiovascular exercise, but we don’t talk nearly enough about the cardiovascular limits of the human body in terms of evolution, in today’s day and age…….

 Furthermore, I don’t know why this sport is so overlooked…. but I do know that the pinnacle of this sport…. has dramatically shifted over the years.

 Now, I come from a fairly competitive area…. but that in itself… goes to show what a slim margin of error, that there is today, when running this event……

 “According to a Track & Field News list, 487 Americans had run a sub-four–minute mile as of June 3, 2017, and 2016 was the year with the most new additions to the list (27), followed by 2015 (24), 2013 (23), and 2012 (also 23).”
 Jun 9, 2017

-Also, I’d go as far as to say;
+Furthermore, I’d go as far as to say;

-1) Michael Jordan could probably have come close to breaking the 1 mile World Record in his prime.
+1) Michael Jordan could probably have come close to breaking the 1 mile World Record, in his prime.

 We’re talking about Julius Cesar’s army marching 300 miles in 5 days, type of human achievement… we’re talking about the Egyptians taking credit for the modern human collar bone, we’re talking about evolution….

 And that’s where, “greatness,” itself, becomes difficult to surmise……. although, again, this is what the Olympics were designed to do….. settle these debates…. and in the modern era, we have the film, we have the footage.

 The last Olympic’s was peculiar, beyond peculiar….. to say the least.
-In fact, taking a look back at the 2016 Olympic Games, in Rio, and the 1500m event in particular (this event is 1500 meters now, for some reason it’s not a mile anymore) but it seems to me, that by the pace of this event….. there’s a strong likelihood that these runners were mad about the lack of RESOURCES attributed to their sport.
-Furthermore, I believe that this event was corrupted last Olympics and that these runners chose to voice their frustration through the Olympics, I also now believe this was likely due to either frustration over the lack of funding attributed to their sport, or the intense competitiveness of the field, which was trimmed down to 12 runners, from a pool of probably 200-300 deserving athletes.
+In fact, looking back at the 2016 Olympic Games and the 1500m event, in particular (this event is 1500 meters now, for some reason, it’s not a mile anymore) but it seems to me, that by the pace of this event….. there’s a strong likelihood that these runners were mad about the funding attributed to their sport.
+Furthermore, I believe that this event was corrupted last Olympics and that these runners chose to voice their frustration(s) through the Olympics, I also now believe this was likely due to either frustration over the lack of funding attributed to their sport, or the intense competitiveness of the field, which was trimmed down to 12 runners, from a pool of probably 200-300 deserving athletes.

 Because the first time someone ran this way, in 2005, or whatever, I’m sure it was entertaining….
-A runner coasts through 1200 meters, at 60 seconds/400m pace, a relatively amateur pace…. only to explode on the last lap, for a photo finish, coming from all the way behind, to pass the field.
+A runner coasts through 1200 meters at 60 seconds/400m pace, a relatively amateur pace…. only to explode on the last lap, for a photo finish, coming all the way from behind, to pass the field.

-Nevertheless, the point that I’m trying to make is……. due to a lack of resources attributed to their sport, the runners didn’t seem to care as much as they should last Olympics.
-Going out at a 60 seconds/400 meter pace, for those who don’t know, is a jog for those guys, let alone most college athletes…..
-Furthermore, watching this race in retrospect, from the last Olympic Games, it’s even more absurd that the pace was so slow because 4 of the top 10 runners to EVER run the mile…. took part in this event, in 2016…..
-Again, to me this indicates that the athletes themselves, seem to feel that the 1 mile event, has become a glorified 400 meter, “sprinting event,” compared to events like the Marathon, which have grown more popular in recent decades.
+Nevertheless, the point that I’m trying to make is……. due to a lack of resources attributed to their sport, the runners didn’t seem to care as much last Olympics.
+Going out at 60 seconds/400 meter pace, for those who don’t know, is a jog for those guys, let alone most college athletes…..
+Furthermore, watching this race in retrospect, it’s even more absurd that this race pace was so slow because 4 of the top 10 runners to EVER have run the mile…. took part in this event, in 2016…..
+Again, to me this indicates that the athletes themselves, feel that their 1 mile event, has become a glorified 400 meter, “sprinting event,” compared to other more heralded events like the Marathon, or 100m, which have grown more popular in recent decades.
 Or perhaps the runner’s were mad because their sponsors had begun showing preference to the Marathon runners…. to be honest, what was specifically said, I can’t be sure.

-And I think the US government kind of hides this as well, perhaps because they don’t want everyone running distance in their spare time and then calling into work…… (*Corporate America tends to get their way on these types of societal issues and perhaps this sports lacks popularity because of the pounding on an elite runner’s knees, as well… Running your whole life, can lead to health issues, particularly in elderly years (although, running can also prevent a hip replacement, when you get old, too).
+And I think the US government kind of hides this as well, perhaps because they don’t want everyone running distance in their spare time and then calling into work…… (*Corporate America tends to get their way on these types of societal issues and perhaps this sports lacks popularity because of the pounding on an elite runner’s knees, as well… Running your whole life can lead to health issues, particularly in elderly years…. although, running can also prevent a hip replacement, when you get old, too).